 In East Nusa Tenggara province of Indonesia, a tragic incident involving a mother washing clothes in a river and her son searching for her body resulted in both of them being killed by the same crocodile.
-The incident brings attention to the increasing conflicts between humans and wildlife in the province.
+The incident highlights the increasing conflicts between humans and wildlife in the province.

 On Wednesday, February 5, Alvina Doki, 64, was doing her laundry in the Ledewero River when a large crocodile attacked her.
 Her husband, Gabriel Sinyo, 60, witnessed the attack and tried to rescue her by hurling rocks at the crocodile.
 However, the reptile pulled her underwater and vanished.

 Henry Novika Chandra, regional police commissioner, stated, “The victim was attacked by a crocodile while washing clothes.
 Currently, her body has not been found.
-Our members together with the local community are still continuing the search.
-Hopefully the victim’s body will be found soon.”
+Our members and the local community are still continuing the search.
+Hopefully, the victim’s body will be found soon.”

 Later that same day, her son, Wilsilius Lomi, 35, was separated from the search party and was attacked by what is believed to be the same crocodile while looking for his mother’s body.
 His body was recovered the following morning.

 Assistant Commissioner Yusuf Tarapadjang provided details about the recovery of Lomi’s body.
 “We finally found Wilsilius’ body about 550 yards from where he was attacked.
-His body had a number of claw and tear wounds.
-The body was intact, there were only wounds on the legs and stomach from being attacked by the crocodile.”
+His body had several claw and tear wounds.
+The body was intact; there were only wounds on the legs and stomach from being attacked by the crocodile.”

 This incident reflects the increasing pattern of crocodile-human conflicts in Indonesia.
 The country has seen over 1,000 crocodile attacks in the past decade, resulting in 486 deaths.
 The Bangka-Belitung province alone has recorded more than 60 fatalities since 2016.